DynamicDevices/Immersive-Home/README.md

 #  🏠 Introduction

+*This project has been repurposed to work as QuestWalk, an app for giving a tour around a space with interactive stations and videos and path animation.*

+addons/godot-expplayer has been sourced from: https://github.com/bnjmntmm/godot-exoplayer/

+#  🏠 Introduction

 Immersive Home is project to bring Smart Home and Mixed Reality technologies together for an intuitive and immersive experience.

 <a href="https://immersive-home.org" target="_blank" style="text-decoration: none !important">